vinsworldcom/nppColumnTools/README.txt

 startup so when you disable the plugin, the original edge column marker state should be returned.

-I did some experimenting with pluginInit() and the en/disColHi() functions and ended up putting the logic in all places since I can't figure out when pluginInit() is actually called.

-There will be bugs!

 CAVEATS

-When I have the NppExec console window open on the bottom and then close it, I lose the windos tabs until I open a new window.
+I sometimes lose the document tabs until I use the menu or open a new window.

-This doesn't work with multiple views (Move / Clone to "Other View").
+Probably due to me using SCN_PAINT event to update the location of the column marker.

+I'm using this plugin on and off when I need to align text on multiple rows using the vertical column highlight as a guide.
+No major issues, but ...

+There could be bugs!

 DEPENDENCIES